 2. Memorial University of Newfoundland

-• Out-of-Province: Strong preference for locals, but accessible
+• Strong preference for Newfoundland residents, but still more accessible than others

 3. Northern Ontario School of Medicine University (NOSMU)